clef/sample-php/README.md

 *See the code in [action](/index.php#L27-L32) or read more [here](http://docs.getclef.com/v1.0/docs/adding-the-clef-button).*<br>

 ### Completing the OAuth handshake
 Once you've set up the Clef button, you need to be able to handle the OAuth handshake.
 This is what lets you retrieve information about a user after they authenticate with Clef.
+The easiest way to do this is to use the [Clef API wrapper for PHP](https://github.com/clef-php), which you can install via `Composer` or by manually including the files.

+To use it, pass your `app_id` and `app_secret` to the initializer:

+    \Clef\Clef::initialize(APP_ID, APP_SECRET);

 Then at the route you created for the OAuth callback, access the `code` URL parameter and exchange it for user information.